What is Cub Scouts?

 My son wasn’t in Cub Scouts last year, can he join without having completed the previous year?

-Scouts are welcome to join at any time of year during grades 1 – 5.
-Note that the 5th graders graduate to Boy Scouts in February.
+Scouts are welcome to join at any time of year during grades K – 5.
+Note that the 5th graders cross over to Boy Scouts in February of their 5th grade year.

 When are Pack meetings?